Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 Matlab to a more recent version* **you must rerun this Matlab compatibility fixing script via:** ``sudo dpkg-reconfigure matlab-support``.

+As opposed to Octave, the Psychtoolbox for Matlab won't get permanently added to your Matlab path by default.
+You can execute the following command from a terminal to run a Matlab session with the standard system-wide Psychtoolbox installation added to the path for the duration of that session (this path is not customizable easily):

+    ptb3-matlab

+You could then execute Matlabs `savepath` command to add it permanently if you wanted, or after customizing it for your special needs, or in the typical case simply call `ptb3-matlab` whenever you need to run a standard Psychtoolbox work session.

-At the end of a successfull NeuroDebian installation, run the script `PsychLinuxConfiguration` from within Matlab or Octave, and follow the interactive instructions and questions to optimize your Linux system for data collection.
+At the end of a successfull NeuroDebian installation, after first launch of your Octave or Matlab with the new Psychtoolbox, run the script `PsychLinuxConfiguration` from within Matlab or Octave, and follow the interactive instructions and questions to optimize your Linux system for data collection.

+**Only for basic testing and very simple use cases:**
-Debian and Ubuntu also provide Psychtoolbox directly from their repositories, but these Psychtoolbox packages are usually **very outdated, often years behind** versions, and they support GNU Octave only, no Matlab, and not certain functions like Eyelink or
+Debian and Ubuntu and potentially other Debian/Ubuntu based Linux distributions also provide Psychtoolbox directly from their repositories, but these Psychtoolbox packages are usually **very outdated, often years behind** versions, and they support GNU Octave only, no Matlab, and not certain functions like Eyelink or Datapixx:
-Datapixx:

 -   [Debian archive][debianrepo] (package `octave-psychtoolbox-3`)
 -   [Ubuntu archive][ubunturepo] (package [`octave-psychtoolbox-3`](apt:octave-psychtoolbox-3))